Everything You Should Know About Chemical Peels

 If you've made a chemical peel appointment with a dermatologist or aesthetician, the first thing you should do is discontinue your use of retinol, acne treatments, and prescription topicals for at least seven days before the treatment.
 "Stay away from irritating products because you don't want to aggravate your skin further," dermatologist Marnie Nussbaum, MD, previously told POPSUGAR.

 You should also head to your appointment with clean skin that's free of makeup.
-"We don't want sebum or oil to prevent the peel from penetrating the skin," Dr. Nussbaum said.
+"We don't want sebum or oil to prevent the peel from penetrating the skin," Dr. Nussbaum says.

-The best thing you can do for your skin after getting a chemical peel is making sure you're keeping it hydrated and wearing sunscreen.
-"You don't want to cause burning or hyperpigmentation, so sunscreen is important," Dr. Nussbaum said.
+The best thing you can do for your skin after getting a chemical peel is to make sure you're keeping it hydrated and wearing sunscreen.
+"You don't want to cause burning or hyperpigmentation, so sunscreen is important," Dr. Nussbaum says.
 You should also stay away from harsh and abrasive products that might irritate the skin further.

 — Additional reporting by Aimee Simeon